-At Queen Mary, we believe that everyone can work with people outside the of the University in a mutually beneficial way.
+At Queen Mary, we believe that everyone can work with people outside of the University in a mutually beneficial way.
 Across our University we know that there is some exceptional public engagement activity happening, with the students and staff involved keen to share their experiences and knowledge with others, to inspire future engagement work and develop their own engagement practice.

 The Engaged Topics Network aims to: